 When describing your work experience and accomplishments, use action verbs to convey your impact and make your resume more engaging.
 Use quantifiable achievements and metrics whenever possible to showcase your contributions.

-For example, instead of saying “analyzed data,” say “analyzed and visualized a dataset of 10,000 records, resulting in a 20% increase in efficiency”.
+For example, instead of saying “analysed data,” say “analysed and visualised a dataset of 10,000 records, resulting in a 20% increase in efficiency”.

 Including relevant certifications and courses

 Data science is a rapidly evolving field, and employers value candidates who are committed to continuous learning.
 Include any relevant certifications, courses, or workshops you have completed to demonstrate your dedication to staying up-to-date with the latest industry trends and technologies.